auturgy/cuav/source/installing/index.rst

 ==========
 Installing
 ==========
+Cuav runs on the Python 2.7.x environment.
+Ensure your system is running the correct version of Python.

 Windows
 =======

-For Windows users, the cuav software installer can be found at http://canberrauav.org.au/download/cuav/.
-The installer will create links to the software on the start menu.
+For Windows users, the cuav software installer is found at http://canberrauav.org.au/download/cuav/.
+The installer creates links to the software on the start menu.

-The changelog (detailing the fixes and enhancements for each version) can be found at http://canberrauav.org.au/download/cuav_changelog/
+The changelog (detailing the fixes and enhancements for each version) is found at http://canberrauav.org.au/download/cuav_changelog/

 Linux
 ======